Objectives

 wal_level = hot_standby

-synchronous_commit = on (If you want synchronous replication) max_wal_senders = 4
+synchronous_commit = on (If you want synchronous replication)

 hot_standby = on

-Setup the standby nodes
+Set up the standby nodes

 Copy master data

-- Copy master data into slave nodes using
+Copy master data into slave nodes using:

-pg_basebackup -h <Master IP> -U repuser -D /var/lib/pgsql/10/data/
+pg_basebackup -h <Master IP> -U repuser -D /var/lib/pgsql/10/data/If you get an error "

-- When the backup finishes, you’ll notice that the data directory is populated on the slave, including configuration files from the master.
+sudo rm -r /var/lib/pgsql/10/data/*When the backup finishes, you’ll notice that the data directory is populated on the slave, including configuration files from the master.

 Create Recovery.conf